wouterverweirder/CakePHP-Admin-Plugin/README.md

 ### Hiding / Mapping field types

 There are a couple of options, regarding fields to hide, mapping of input types to model properties, … you can set in `app/Plugin/Admin/Config/console.php`

-### Menu bar

-Another thing you might want to update is the menu.
-This is done in the AppController of the plugin `app/Plugin/Admin/Controller/AdminAppController.php` by making changes to the `$menuItems` variable in the `beforeRender()` callback.

 ### Custom controller methods